 Ishasha Wilderness Camp is in the Southern area of Uganda’s most frequently visited Wildlife Park, often in conjunction with Bwindi Impenetrable Forest where Gorilla Trekking takes place and Kibale Forest where Chimpanzee Trekking takes place.
 Ishasha has fewer visitors than the northern Mweya area of the park.
 Ishasha has more of that Wilderness feel to it, something that the Bradt Guide to Uganda points out.
 It is also the best area in East Africa for seeing Tree Climbing Lions in all of East Africa.
 Ishasha is also part of a Wildlife corridor that extends from Virunga National Park in DR Congo to Kibale Forest,

 Ishasha Wilderness Camp is a high-end luxury Lodge owned and managed by Uganda Exclusive Lodges that is part of Wild Frontiers Safaris.
 Their other luxury Lodges are Buhoma Lodge in the Buhoma area of Bwindi Impenetrable Forest and Baker’s Lodge on the Nile at Murchison Falls Park.
-Ishasha Wilderness Camp is located along the Ntungwe River and is the only lodge that is inside of the Park.
-We like many other tour operators have used this lodge for over 10 years hearing only raves from our clients.
+Ishasha Wilderness Camp is located along the Ntungwe River and is the only lodge inside the Park.
+Like many other tour operators, we have used this lodge for over ten years, hearing only raves from our clients.

-If you look at the Queen Elizabeth Map above you will see that Ishasha is a sort of halfway point on the way to or from Bwindi Impenetrable Forest – Buhoma region.
-Is there that the last major Tourist incident took place in 1999 when Rwandan Hutu rebels who had settled in DR Congo came across the border and murdered 9 people Buhoma area of Bwindi Forest when Gorilla Tourism was still in its infancy.
-Until now, there have been no other incidents and gorilla trekking in Uganda has been one of the safest activities and a military escort accompanies every Gorilla Trek.
+If you look at the Queen Elizabeth Map above, you will see that Ishasha is the halfway point to or from Bwindi Impenetrable Forest – Buhoma region.
+Is there that the last major Tourist incident took place in 1999 when Rwandan Hutu rebels who had settled in DR Congo came across the border and murdered nine people Buhoma area of Bwindi Forest when Gorilla Tourism was still in its infancy.
+Until now, there have been no other incidents, and gorilla trekking in Uganda has been one of the safest activities, and a military escort accompanies every Gorilla Trek.

-The Ishasha portion of Queen Elizabeth Park is presently closed as would be any crime scene while the police and the military are conducting their operation which most likely includes some kind of negotiation and communication with kidnappers – Kimberly Sue Endicott’s phone has been used daily to prove that she is still alive.
+The Ishasha portion of Queen Elizabeth Park is presently closed, as would be any crime scene while the police and the military are conducting their operation, which most likely includes some negotiation and communication with kidnappers – Kimberly Sue Endicott’s phone has been used daily to prove that she is still alive.
 The Search has expanded beyond the Park area where the kidnapping took place.

 Security Alert U.S. Embassy Kampala, Uganda (April 4, 2019)